 Having a diverse and inclusive workforce that reflects the areas where we operate strengthens our capability and resilience.
-We aim to provide an equal opportunity work environment that’s free of harassment and bullying and promotes decision-making that’s unbiased and free of discrimination and victimisation.
+We aim to provide an equal opportunity work environment that’s free of harassment and bullying and promotes decision-making that is unbiased and free of discrimination and victimisation.

 Our 2020 Diversity and Inclusion Strategy aims to leverage a diverse, inclusive and representative workforce to achieve top quartile business results.
 The Strategy focuses on increasing:

-- Female representation in our Graduate Development and Apprentice Programmes,
+- Female representation in our Graduate Development Programme.

 - The “Inclusion index” result of the employee engagement survey year on year.